skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	2. Click on **Open IDE** in the `workshop-environment` under **Your environments**
 	3. Click the **gear image** icon in the upper right hand corner to open the Cloud9 Preferences.
 Scroll down in the settings, click on the **AWS SETTINGS** section and click the button next to **AWS managed temporary credentials** to disable this.
 	5. Now go to a Cloud9 terminal tab (tab title will start with the words **bash**).
-	6. Type `aws configure --profile detault` hit enter.
+	6. Type `aws configure --profile default` hit enter.
 Hit enter until you get to the choice **Default region name** and type in `us-east-1`.
 Hit enter and then enter again to leave this menu.
 	7. Then create a file in the `~/.aws` directory named `credentials` and paste in the credentials you copied from the Event Engine.
 You will need to remove the word **export** from the start of each line.
 Add `[default]` before all these rows.
 You should end up with something that looks like this:<br>
 	[default]</br>
 	AWS_ACCESS_KEY_ID=ASIA________</br>